Please read this FAQ before beginning your application. If you have any questions please contact Residency Coordinator at residency@deborahslater.org.

 - Image, video, and writing (if applicable) samples that are interesting and support the application.
 The applicant should be clear in the application about why the samples were chosen.

-Residents are selected by our Residency Selection Panels which consist of 5-7 panelists including Deborah Slater, the Residency Coordinator, experienced local performing artists, former Residents, and local arts administrators and cultural workers.
+Residents are selected by our Residency Selection Panels which consist of 5-7 panelists including Deborah Slater, the Residency Coordinator, experienced local performing artists, former Residents, and/or local arts administrators and cultural workers.
 All panels include BIPOC and LGBTQIA+ artists.
 Panelists rotate each cycle.